geyang/ml_logger/ml_logger/README.md

 even with 100+ metric keys.

 Why did we built this, you might ask?
-Because we want to make it easy for people in ML to use the same logging code in all of they projects, so that it is easy to get started with someone else's baseline.
+Because we want to make it easy for people in ML to use the same logging code in all of their projects, so that it is easy to get started with someone else's baseline.